 - Northern Corridor Study Area: A 44-mile long study area that runs west to east from the COTP near Maxwell in Colusa County to the O'Banion Substation in Sutter County.
 This study area generally follows an existing 230-kV transmission line corridor.

 - Southern Corridor Study Area: A 27-mile long study area that runs west to east from west of Arbuckle to the O'Banion Substation.

-How were the corridor study areas selected?
+How were the corridor study areas selected and/or eliminated?

 What is the difference between a corridor study area and a segment alternative?